Tackling an unexpected expense: When to use credit cards versus your emergency fund (infographic)

-A 2019 survey‡ from Bankrate revealed 29% of American households have more credit card debt than they have in their emergency savings.
-Only 43% of respondents plan to increase their emergency savings in the next year and 41% are specifically prioritizing paying down debt over saving.
 With economic indicators showing the impacts of the COVID-19 pandemic, it may be a good time to shore up savings and reduce debt to ensure good financial footing.
 When considering how to tackle an unexpected expense, take into account amount, timeline, urgency and other factors like interest rates.

 Confront an unexpected expense with these questions:

 - Is this an expense I need to tackle right now?

 - Did I research to find the lowest cost and sensible option?

 - Do I have enough in savings to cover the full amount?

 - Is there a payment plan option I can explore?

 - Does my available credit card balance cover the full amount?

 - How quickly can I pay down the balance if I use my credit card to pay?

 - How much interest will be charged while I work to pay the card balance?